 From a very young age, children can choose drugs, pornography, and other negative influences.
 Fortunately, “[n]o matter how evil the world becomes, our families can be at peace.
 If we do what’s right, we will be guided and protected.”
-Members of The Church of Jesus Christ of Latter-day Saints (commonly called the Mormon Church by the media) know why Christian parenting is important.
+Members of The Church of Jesus Christ of Latter-day Saints (commonly called Mormons) know why Christian parenting is important.

 Why is Christian Parenting important?